Acceptable Usage Policy (AUP)

 In order to protect our company’s reputation and responsibilities, and guarantee state-of-the-art and reliable hosting services to all our customers, as well as privacy and security for all users, we hereby outline the following AUP rules and conditions to come into effect for each customer signing up for a hosting/server account with our company:

-Ink Systems Pty Ltd will immediately and resolutely react to any attempt at misuse of an Internet account or computer, or any attempt to gain access to an internet account or computer by an Ink Systems Pty Ltd customer unauthorised by the account/computer owner.
+- Any attempt at doing harm to a server or a customer of our services: The Network Crew Pty Ltd will immediately and resolutely react to any attempt at misuse of an Internet account or computer, or any attempt to gain access to an internet account or computer by an The Network Crew Pty Ltd customer unauthorised by the account/computer owner.
 Such attempts include, but are not limited to the following: ‘Internet scamming’ (tricking other people into releasing their passwords, banking details, etc.), password robbery, security hole scanning, running proxies, proxy lists and any kind of proxy scripts, introducing of any computer programs (viruses, Trojan horses, trap doors, back doors, worms, time bombs, packet bombs, cancel bots, etc) that are intended to negatively interfere with, intercept, irreversibly damage or take hold of any system, data or personal information.
-It WILL NOT matter whether the attacked account or computer does or does not belong to Ink Systems Pty Ltd services.
+It WILL NOT matter whether the attacked account or computer does or does not belong to The Network Crew Pty Ltd services.
 The fraud will be subject to actions based on the nature of the attack and those may represent a warning, an account suspension or cancellation, and/or civil or criminal legal actions.

 Spamming is prohibited (see Spam Act 2003).
 Users may not utilise our web hosting services to transmit, distribute or deliver any unsolicited bulk or commercial messages over the Internet (an action known as “spam” or “spamming”).

-Spamming is a violation of federal law and will be interpreted as an infringement.
-Ink Systems Pty Ltd will not tolerate the sending of unsolicited bulk or commercial messages through our services, as well as through another service that is mentioning, in some way, our customer’s domain name or implies the utilisation of our network or our e-mail services for sending the unsolicited bulk or messages.
+Spamming is a violation of Federal Law and will be interpreted as an infringement.
+The Network Crew Pty Ltd will not tolerate the sending of unsolicited bulk or commercial messages through our services, as well as through another service that is mentioning, in some way, our customer’s domain name or implies the utilisation of our network or our e-mail services for sending the unsolicited bulk or messages.
+Spamvertising is prohibited.

 If such e-mails are relayed through 3rd party (e-mail spoofing) and/or are promoting a domain hosted on our servers, this will lead to immediate account suspension unless evidence of legitimacy for non-involvement of the domain owner in the particular illegal action is provided.